petershin/liferay-learn/docs/courses/latest/en/liferay-administrator/configuration/configuring-instance-settings.md

    * Set the address as `support@delectablebonsai.com`.
    * Click _Save_.

 1. In the left navigation, click _Mail Settings_.
-Enter the following values.
+Input the relevant email settings and credentials.
+For example, if Delectable Bonsai's email was served by Gmail, the settings might look like this:

    * Incoming POP Server: `pop.gmail.com`.
    * Incoming Port: `110`.